 No matter if you’re a new triathlete dreaming of an IRONMAN finish, or a professional runner dreaming of Olympic gold, athletes are no strangers to big dreams.
 These visions and goals are powerful and can fuel us through a tough training block or seemingly insurmountable injuries.

 But while many of us dream big, very few actually see these dreams through to fruition.
 It’s true, the journey is sometimes more valuable than the destination, but what happens once your dreams do come true?
 Does a previously focused life become empty and directionless?
-Do you find new dreams and set new goals?
+Can you find new dreams and set new goals after achieving a dream?

 To answer these questions, we spoke with a handful of elite endurance athletes who have reached the pinnacle of their respective sports.
 Here are their insightful responses.

 What was your dream, and how long has it been your dream?

 Krista Pärmäkoski, Finnish cross-country skier and Olympic medalist: Already at the age of seven, I wrote an essay that my dream would be to become a skier.
 The same dream has guided me ever since.

 Michael Wardian, American marathoner and ultra-marathoner: My first dream was to play Division I lacrosse and that was a dream from the time I was about nine years old until I made the team at Michigan State University which was when I was 18 years old.
 I worked super hard, thousands of hours to achieve that goal, and once I got it, I wanted to be an All-American which was extremely difficult.

 My running dream was to qualify for the 2004 Olympic trials.
 I made the decision to try and qualify in 2001 on a mountain top in India overlooking Mount Everest.
 I was winning a 100-mile stage race and I thought I can always do this longer stuff later in life, so I should try and run a fast marathon and I just decided.